mopfun/credit-risk-classification/README.md

 |  Weighted avg| 0.99      | 0.99   | 0.99     | 19384   |

 As you can see, the accuracy for the 0 (healthy loans) and 1 (high-risk loans) weren't too bad.
 The total correct prediction samples to the total samples were 99% accurate.
 The precision rates showcase an instance in which there could be some false positives.
 Specifically with the high-risk label since it got an 84% precision rate versus the healthy loan with a 100%.
-With a lower precision, this is a good indicator of being able to identidfy true positives.
+With a lower precision, this is a good indicator of being able to identify true positives.
 Overall, the outcome of the prediction was a good model as the sample data and the true data didn't have a low accuracy percentage.

 ## Final Thoughts